Hetari/pyutube/README.md

 > In some cases, the package will not install.
 You may have to add the flag `-H` into the pip command. and if this case, you can use `pip3 install -H dist/uTube-1.0.tar.gz` instead of `pip3 install dist/uTube-1.0.tar.gz`
 >
 > and if this not working, and you on `Linux` or `Mac`, try the command with `sudo`.

+Then you can use it in your `Terminal`.

 ## Usage